ericdhitchens/Predicting_Concrete_Compressive_Strength/README.md

 Additional papers citing this dataset are listed at the reference link above.

 ## Repository Structure
+### 01_Data
-### 01_Data - Contains all data files in .xls or .xlsx and .csv format.
+Contains all data files in .xls or .xlsx and .csv format.
 1. **Original** - The original data retrieved from the UCI dataset.
 2. **Transformed** - The files with my own calculations and reformatting of column headers.
 3. **Loaded** - The final data used in the Python Jupyter Notebooks.

+### 02_Python_Code
-### 02_Python_Code - The code was written in Jupyter Notebooks.
-Python files and PDF files (using LaTeX) are also included for reference.
+Contains the code that was written in Jupyter Notebooks.
+Python files are also included for reference.
+PDF reports generated via LaTeX from the Jupyter notebooks are presented in 04_PDF_Reports.
 1. **Exploratory_Data_Analysis**
 	* READ THIS JUPYTER NOTEBOOK FIRST.
 	* Provides civil engineering domain background to fully understand the dataset.